On the missing log in upper tail estimates: Introduction

-The form of the upper tail~\eqref{eq:intro:indshg:both} might seem overly complicated, but the two expressions in the exponent really correspond to different phenomena.\footnote{A phenomenon not relevant for the qualitative accuracy of~\eqref{eq:intro:indshg}--\eqref{eq:intro:indshg:both} is that $|V_p(\cH)|$ can also be somewhat `bigger' than $\E |V_p(\cH)|$, which in some range yields Gaussian type tail behaviour, see also~\cite{AP,star}.} Namely, in some range we expect that~$X=e(\cH_p)$ is approximately Poisson, in which case $\Pr(X \ge 2\mu)$ decays roughly like $\exp(-c \mu)$.
-Similarly, the $\exp(-c \mu^{1/q}\log(1/p)) = p^{c \mu^{1/q}}$ term intuitively corresponds to `clustered' behaviour (see also~\cite{AP,star,UTSG}), where few vertices $U \subseteq V_p(\cH)$ induce many edges in $\cH_p = \cH[V_{p}(\cH)]$: e.g, in case of $|U|=c\mu^{1/q}$ with $e(\cH[U]) \ge 2 \mu$, this readily implies $\Pr(X \ge 2\mu) \ge \Pr(U \subseteq V_p(\cH)) = p^{c \mu^{1/q}}$.
-In contrast to~\eqref{eq:intro:indshg}, the classical inequality~\eqref{eq:intro:UT} does not include Poisson behaviour, and in the `clustered' case it fails to recover the crucial logarithmic term in the exponent.
+The two expressions in the exponent of the upper tail~\eqref{eq:intro:indshg}--\eqref{eq:intro:indshg:both} correspond to different phenomena.\footnote{A phenomenon not relevant for the qualitative accuracy of~\eqref{eq:intro:indshg}--\eqref{eq:intro:indshg:both} is that~$|V_p(\cH)|$ can also be somewhat `bigger' than~$\E |V_p(\cH)|$, which in some range yields sub-Gaussian type tail behaviour, see also~\cite{AP,star}.} Namely, in some range we expect that~$X=e(\cH_p)$ is approximately Poisson, in which case $\Pr(X \ge 2\mu)$ decays roughly like $\exp(-c \mu)$.
+Similarly, the $\exp(-c \mu^{1/q}\log(1/p)) = p^{c \mu^{1/q}}$ term intuitively corresponds to `clustered' behaviour (see also~\cite{AP,star,UTSG}), where few vertices $U \subseteq V_p(\cH)$ induce many edges in $\cH_p = \cH[V_{p}(\cH)]$: e.g., in each of the above-mentioned examples there always is such a set with~$|U|=c\mu^{1/q}$ and~$e(\cH[U]) \ge 2 \mu$, which readily implies~$\Pr(X \ge 2\mu) \ge \Pr(U \subseteq V_p(\cH)) = p^{c \mu^{1/q}}$.
+Note that classical tail inequalities of form~\eqref{eq:intro:UT} fail to handle these phenomena properly (lacking Poisson behaviour and the extra~$\log(1/p)$ term).